yasir2000/openwrt-oldwiki-md/VNCRepeaterHowTo.rst

 idlist9 = 0
 }}}

 Everything is pretty straightforward, the one thing you may want to take note of are the lines: viewerport = 5800 serverport = 5900 The viewerport is the port on the wan side which your viewer will connect to.
-The serverport is the port on the lan side whuch the repeater will connect to the server on.
+The serverport is the port on the lan side which the repeater will connect to the server on.

 = Usage =
 NOTE: This is INCOMPATIBLE with the Java based viewer.
 You MUST use a vnc viewer that supports proxy servers in order to use this repeater.